futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT12.md

     7. The 12 selected courses will automatically be in the correct sequential order
   - WHAT YOU CAN DO: Skip/omit courses that don't fit the student's goals, experience level, DAW, or courses they've completed
   - WHAT YOU CANNOT DO: Reorder, rearrange, or change the sequence of selected courses in any way
-  - EXAMPLE: If the tool shows courses in order [A, B, C, D, E, F, G, H] and you select [A, C, E, G], your monthly plan must present them as Milestone 1: A, Milestone 2: C, Milestone 3: E, Milestone 4: G
+  - EXAMPLE: If the tool shows courses in order [A, B, C, D, E, F, G, H] and you select [A, C, E, G], your milestones array must present them as Milestone 1: A, Milestone 2: C, Milestone 3: E, Milestone 4: G
   - Level progression (Beginner → Intermediate → Advanced) is automatically handled by following the tool's order, as courses are pre-sequenced appropriately
   - If a URL is missing for a selected course, resolve it using other tools but keep the exact course title from the Futureproof Active Courses1 tool
 • Take the user's experience and skill levels into account when building the program.
 Don't assign beginning-level or intro courses to more advanced users.